The EUKN at the European Week of Regions and Cities

 Organisers: DG REGIO and Regional Study Association

 The session dealt with long-term trends in regional convergence in Europe and across its major global compares.
-Discussions aimed at explaining the reasons why different levels of prosperity may persist in the long run and how regions and cities can catch-up through improving their global connectivity and leveraging international flows of capital, skills and knowledge.
+Discussions aimed at explaining the reasons why different levels of prosperity may persist in the long run and how regions and cities can catch-up through improving their global connectivity and leveraging international flows of capital, skills, and knowledge.
 Speakers highlighted drivers of convergence such as specialised local knowledge and capabilities of localities - and divergence: middle-income trap, innovation spatially concentrated, competitive cities and regions creating few knowledge spill-overs.
 The session also pointed out how changes in capital flows affect national and regional levels.
 Another lesson learned is that global connectivity is an extra boost for local/regional development strategies, but the type of investments (and firm strategies) need to match the local environments.

 Announcement winners Urban Innovative Actions & Update on Urban Agenda for the EU – 10 October 2018

-Organisers: DG REGIO, EUROCITIES and Hauts de France Region.
+Organisers: DG REGIO, EUROCITIES, and Hauts de France Region.

 Participants to this workshop got to hear how cities are testing new ways to tackle local challenges by changing the way policies are designed and implemented at the urban and the European level.
-To understand what results the Urban Agenda for the EU is delivering, some concrete actions of the Urban Agenda partnerships were exposed which help cities address different urban challenges.
+To understand what results in the Urban Agenda for the EU is delivering, some concrete actions of the Urban Agenda partnerships were exposed which help cities address different urban challenges.
 During the session, the Urban Agenda was highlighted as an innovative intergovernmental process which is not yet an agenda of the EU.
-Some bottlenecks were outlined: ensure impact of the partnerships’ conclusions on EU legislation, partnerships funding and sustainability for post 2020 period, as well as securing the urban dimension of the UAEU without much interference by the European Commission.
+Some bottlenecks were outlined: ensure the impact of the partnerships’ conclusions on EU legislation, partnerships funding, and sustainability for post-2020 period, as well as securing the urban dimension of the UAEU without much interference by the European Commission.